Don't Confuse God With Life

-Today's post is copied with permission the from the blog of Danny Simms, my blogging friend and Pastor of Altamesa Church of Christ in Fort Worth, Texas.
+In October, 2009 I copied, with permission from my blogging friend Danny Simms, this beautiful post about disappointment.
 Enjoy the read.
 I will add a few comments after his thoughts.

 When Phillip Yancey was writing his book Disappointment with God he interviewed a friend of his named Douglas.
 Douglas was a family man, a Christian leader and a trained psychotherapist.
 He had a lucrative practice but left it to work among the poorest of the poor in a large American city.